Toronto Summer Music Camp for Kids – Band and Orchestral InstrumentsSamdani Golam2017-09-05T21:46:07-04:00

 As a strong advocate of Canadian music, Barnaby commissioned a new concerto for Bass Trombone by Elizabeth Raum (www.elizabethraum.com), premiered by him with visionary conductor Robert Raines and the Brampton Symphony in March, 2009.
 He has recently recorded ‘Four Poems by Liza MacLellan and One Not’ by Ryan Purchase with the composer narrating.
 Barnaby has also commissioned and premiered works by Canadian composers Christopher Nickel, and Nicholas P. Francis.

 Barnaby is the founder of ABC Academy of Music School in Toronto, Canada, and since 2004 has taught students from Canada, South Africa, and Scotland.
-Recently, Barnaby gave a masterclass at Queen’s University, and has recently spoken at the Faculty of Music at the University of Toronto.
+Barnaby gave a masterclass at Queen’s University, and has recently spoken at the Faculty of Music at the University of Toronto.